top of page

 That does not mean a company removes all personal responsibility in every situation.
 Directors still have duties and obligations.
 ASIC explains those responsibilities in ASIC business basics.

-Setup is easier and cheaper for sole traders
+Setup is Easier and Cheaper for Sole Traders

 A company is more expensive and more involved.
 It must be registered with ASIC and has ongoing obligations.